bhawnasehgal/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

 3. At the bottom, you can see buttons to access various applications:
     a. :ref:`Chords Visualizer <chords-visualizer>`: Use this application for real-time data visualization, recording and data management, filter options, and multi-channel support.
-    b. :ref:`FFT Visualizer <fft-visualizer>`: Use this app to visualize filtered EEG signals in real-time, FFT graph, EEG frequency bands, and a beta candle to determine your focus.
+    b. :ref:`FFT Visualizer <chords-web-fft-visualizer>`: Use this app to visualize filtered EEG signals in real-time, FFT graph, EEG frequency bands, and a beta candle to determine your focus.
-    c. :ref:`Serial Wizard <serial-wizard>`: This interface provides real-time serial data visualization using serial plotter and monitor, optimised data rendering, baud rate selection and options to toggle between different modes.
+    c. :ref:`Serial Wizard <chords-web-serial-wizard>`: This interface provides real-time serial data visualization using serial plotter and monitor, optimised data rendering, baud rate selection and options to toggle between different modes.

 4. Click on any of the button according to your requirement, select the COM port and click OK.
 You will be able to visualize your signals on the screen.

 Step 8: Setting up Chords Python
 =================================

-Since you have uploaded the firmware already to your board, use our python script and follow the steps given in the :ref:`Chords-Python documentation <using-chords-python>` for lsl streaming, CSV data logging, verbose output with detailed statistics and error reporting.
+Since you have uploaded the firmware already to your board, use our python script and follow the steps given in the :ref:`Chords-Python documentation <using-chords-python>` for LSL streaming, CSV data logging, verbose output with detailed statistics and error reporting.
 Not only that, you get a complete web interface to access various applications (like ECG with heart rate, EMG with envelope, GUI of channels, CSV plotter, etc.) that you can use to further analyse your signals and create HCI/BCI projects.

 .. figure:: ../../../software/chords/chords-python/media/webinterface.*
     :align: center
-    :alt: Web Interface
+    :alt: Chords-Python Web Interface

 Glimpses of previous versions
 *******************************